jdeschamps/htSMLM/guide/using-htsmlm.md

 The trigger sequence turns red if a digit other than 0 or 1 is entered.
 It turns blue if there are too many or too few digits.

 **Note**: The slider of the first laser ("activation laser" in the example) is linked to the slider in the activation laser panel (see the default panels section).
+In particular, they obey the same maximum.

 #### Powermeter tab